Halving Coin 24-Hour Volume Tops $145.00 (HALV)

-Halving Coin (HALV) traded flat against the dollar during the 1-day period ending at 20:00 PM E.T. on July 10th.
-Halving Coin has a market capitalization of $75,556.40 and $145.00 worth of Halving Coin was traded on exchanges in the last day.
-One Halving Coin coin can currently be bought for about $0.0416 or 0.00000112 BTC on popular exchanges.
-In the last week, Halving Coin has traded flat against the dollar.
+Halving Coin (HALV) traded flat against the dollar during the twenty-four hour period ending at 17:00 PM Eastern on July 11th.
+One Halving Coin coin can currently be purchased for approximately $0.0416 or 0.00000112 BTC on exchanges.
+In the last seven days, Halving Coin has traded flat against the dollar.
+Halving Coin has a total market cap of $75,556.40 and approximately $145.00 worth of Halving Coin was traded on exchanges in the last 24 hours.

 - Sweet SOL (SSOL) traded up 600.9% against the dollar and now trades at $0.0001 or 0.00000000 BTC.